vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Our recommended strategy deploys Vector as a Kubernetes [daemonset].
-This is the most efficient means of collecting Kubernetes observability data since Vector is guaranteed to deploy _once_ on each of your Pods.
-In addition, we'll use the [`kubernetes_pod_metadata` transform][kubernetes_pod_metadata_transform] to enrich your logs with Kubernetes context.
+This is the most efficient means of collecting Kubernetes observability data since Vector is guaranteed to deploy _once_ on each of your Nodes.
+In addition, we'll use the [`kubernetes_pod_metadata` transform][kubernetes_pod_metadata_transform] to enrich your logs with the Kubernetes context.
 This transform interacts with the Kubernetes watch API to collect cluster metadata and update in real-time when things change.
 The following diagram demonstrates how this works: